saibabaSM/ML/Amazon-fine-food-reviews/Readme.txt

-This folder contains Classical Machine learning techniques and Deep Learning techniques used on different datasets Classical Machine Learning Algorithms that covered are K-NN (K-Nearest Neighbor)
+This folder contains Classical Machine learning techniques and NLP techniques to solve this problem.
+Classical Machine Learning Algorithms that covered are K-NN (K-Nearest Neighbor)
 Logistic Regression